EnriqueInTech/osticket-prereqs/README.md

   - Once HeidiSQL is installed, open the program and create a new session.<br>
   - Make sure the Username is set to root and the Password is root.<br>
   - Click Unnamed at the top left and proceed to create a new database with the name osTicket.<br>
   - After establishing the connection in HeidiSQL, return to the browser to complete the osTicket setup.
-Under the Database Settings section, enter root as the username and root as the password.
+Under the Database Settings section, enter osTicket for MySQL Database.
+Enter root as the username and root as the password.
 </p>

 <p>